RachitaB/nl-sql-bi-chatbot/README.md

 - Sales vs profit by region
 - Top 5 sub-categories by profit

+---

 ## Troubleshooting

-If Ollama returns HTTP 500, it is often a memory issue.
-Close memory-heavy apps, restart Ollama, or use a smaller model.
+### Ollama HTTP 500 Error

+This is usually caused by insufficient memory.

+Possible fixes:
+- Close memory-intensive applications
+- Restart Ollama
+- Use a smaller LLM model

+### Python Import Errors

-If Python cannot import `dotenv` or `streamlit`, run the app with:
+If Python cannot import packages such as `dotenv` or `streamlit`, run the application using:

 ```powershell
 .\run_app.ps1
 ```

-That script adds the Python user package directory to `PYTHONPATH` before launching Streamlit.
+This script automatically updates `PYTHONPATH` to include user-installed Python packages.

+---

+## Future Improvements

+- Add support for multiple database engines
+- Improve SQL validation and query correction
+- Add conversational memory for follow-up questions
+- Enhance dashboard visualizations
+- Deploy using Docker or cloud platforms

+---

+## License

+This project is intended for learning and experimentation purposes.